manhvu0803/Group2_Shopii-Project/backend/readme.md

 Respond: a json that contain:
 - registered: true if the user exists
 - password: true if the password is correct
-- sessionId: the ID of this login session,
 - data: contain user data if the user exists and the password is correct
+- error: null if there aren't any error

 ## Verify
 /verify?email={email address}

-The server will sent an email to that address
+The server will sent a code to that mail address

+/verify?email={email address}&verifycode={code}

 Respond: a json that contain:
+- verified: true if the email is verified and ready to be used
 - registered: true if that mail address is already registered
 - verifyCodeSent: true if the code is sent

-/verify?email={email address}&verifycode={code}

-Respond: a json that contain:
-- verified: true if the code is correct

 ## Register
 /register?email={verified email address}&{user info queries}

 Respond: A json that contains
-- {verified: false} if the email isn't verified
-- {infoReceived: true} if the info is received properly
+- infoReceived: true if the info is received properly
-- {invalid: bool, reason: "..."} if the username is invalid
-- {registrationCompleted: true} if the user info is completed and user is registered
+- registrationCompleted: true if the user info is completed and user is registered
+- error: null if there aren't any error

 ## Forgot password
-/forgotpassword?email={email address}

-Respond: a json that contain:
-- registered: true if that mail address is already registered
-- verifyCodeSent: true if the code is sent

-/forgotpassword?email={email address}&verifycode={code}

-Respond: a json that contain:
-- verified: true if the code is correct

 /forgotpassword?email={verified email address}&password={code}

 Respond: a json that contains:
+- registered: true if the email is linked with an account and can be used to reset password
 - passwordUpdated: true if the the email is verified and the password is updated
+- error: null if there aren't any error